sahmaragaev/spotify-downloader/README.md

-# Spotify Playlist Song Downloader (No Selenium Version)
+# Spotify Playlist Song Downloader

 This project scrapes songs and their authors from a Spotify playlist without using Selenium.
 It uses `beautifulsoup4` for scraping the playlist and `pytube` to search and download the songs from YouTube.